yujilow1220/cryptotrade-bot/README.md

 # cryptotrade-bot
-A bot framework for auto-trading cryptocurrencys
+A bot framework for auto-trading cryptocurrencies